dwrodri/hello_mnist/README.md

 Neilsen's Python code.

 On top of that, this neural network could easily be re-purposed for another dataset or to solve another problem.
-If you really like my code for whatever reason, you could also hypothetically use this as the basis for building some more state-of-the-art stuff.
+If you really like my code for whatever reason, you could also hypothetically use this as the basis for building some fancier  stuff.

+## How the testing works (WIP)

+One of the quirky parts of this neural net is its testing methodology.
+I have a test setup where I attempt to classify vectors whose magnitude is greater than one.
+This simple methodology allows for pretty rigorous testing that's a little simpler than OCR, making it easier to track errors in convergence, floating point arithmetic, etc.